Refine by MP, party, committee, province, or result type.

 Dr. Payam Akhavan

 Citizenship and Immigration committee I would just add that I think the conditions in the camps are appalling.
 There's immediate assistance that could be given there.
-I also think that it's time to start thinking about reconstruction efforts so that the IDPs can go back to their towns and villages where security circ
+I also think that it's time to start thinking about reconstruction efforts so that the IDPs can go back to their towns and villages where security circumstances permit.

 November 9th, 2017Committee meeting